 Supported platforms: Windows, Linux, Mac OS X

 Discover 1.3 and later also supports: Solaris, AIX

-Data Received: IP Address, MAC, Device Type, Hostname, and NAT IP Address
+Data Received: IP Address, MAC Address, Device Type, Hostname, and NAT IP Address

 Network impact: The simple ping script discovery method uses a sensor and package.
 The network impact is running a ping -a command for each targeted IP address.